Patient education: Diabetes mellitus type 2: Overview (Beyond the Basics)

 TYPE 2 DIABETES TREATMENT

 A full discussion of the treatment for type 2 diabetes is available separately.
-(See "Patient information: Diabetes mellitus type 2: Treatment (Beyond the Basics)" and "Patient information: Diabetes mellitus type 2: Insulin treatment (Beyond the Basics)" and "Patient information: Hypoglycemia (low blood sugar) in diabetes mellitus (Beyond the Basics)".)
+(See "Patient education: Diabetes mellitus type 2: Treatment (Beyond the Basics)" and "Patient education: Diabetes mellitus type 2: Insulin treatment (Beyond the Basics)" and "Patient education: Hypoglycemia (low blood sugar) in diabetes mellitus (Beyond the Basics)".)

 TYPE 2 DIABETES COMPLICATIONS

 Complications of type 2 diabetes can be related to the disease itself or to the treatments used to manage diabetes.
-(See "Patient information: Preventing complications in diabetes mellitus (Beyond the Basics)".)
+(See "Patient education: Preventing complications in diabetes mellitus (Beyond the Basics)".)

 PREGNANCY AND DIABETES